ThQ/p8ste/README.markdown

     `http://github.com/thomas-quemard/p8ste/tarball/master`
   and extract it to a local directory.

-* Extract python dependencies to `/path/to/paste-it/src/`
+* Run `make install-python-dependencies` or extract python dependencies to `/path/to/p8ste/src/`

 *  Run
    `cd /path/to/paste-it && make check-install`